scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - *Core* links connect two core ASes, which are either within the same or in different ISDs.
 Core links can exist for various reasons, including provider-customer (where the customer pays the provider for traffic) and peering relationships.
 - *Parent-child* links create a hierarchy between the parent and the child AS within the same ISD.
 ASes with a parent-child link typically have a provider-customer relationship.
 - *Peering* links exist between ASes with a peering relationship (settlement-free or paid).
-They can be established between any two ASes (core or non-core) and can cross ISD boundaries.
+Network operators can establish peering links between any two ASes (core or non-core), including across ISD boundaries.

 SCION paths are comprised of at most three path segments: an up segment, traversing links from child to parent, then a core segment consisting of core links, followed by a down segment traversing links from parent to child.
 Each path segment is established over one or more links.